jootse84/jootse84.github.io/_posts/2017-03-31-proper-eats-in-new-york.md

 ```

 From the previous code, we are only going to focus on restaurants from Manhattan already graded by the Health Department.
-Also we need to tell pandas that our feature *GRADE* from the dataset is categorical, which means that exists a logical order in the values - *"A" being the best grade while "Z" being the worst*.
+Also, we need to tell pandas that the feature *GRADE* from the dataset is categorical, which means that exists a logical order in the values - *"A" being the best grade while "Z" being the worst*.

 In order to plot the points on the maps, we will need to convert the addresses to a geolocation.
 The addresses provided by the dataset are very inconsistent with their labeling so we have to go through each one and normalize them.
-The next code basically converts numbers to words, and orginal words to numbers.
+The next code basically converts numbers to words, and original words to numbers.

 We use the Python package [inflect](https://pypi.python.org/pypi/inflect) to convert numbers of addresses to words and re for matching regular expressions: